jiko/cyborgmanifesto/index.md

 for processing signals in a common language.
 Exchange in this world transcends the universal translation effected by capitalist markets that Marx analysed so well.
-The privileged pathology affecting all kinds of components in this universe is stress - communications breakdown (Hogness, 1983).
+The privileged pathology affecting all kinds of components in this universe is stress- communications breakdown (Hogness, 1983).
 The cyborg is not subject to Foucault's biopolitics; the cyborg simulates politics, a much more potent field of operations.</p>